oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/weblogic/README.md

 # WebLogic Resources

-In this folder, we are making available several useful resources that can be used when deploying, using or configuring WebLogic as application server fro custom application.
-Here, we focus on _custom applications_ and we are considering WebLogic in the context of _Oracle Fusion Middleware_ applications.
-In the later case the WebLogic deployment must follows specific rules and best practices as described in details in the specific documentation.
+In this folder, we are making available several useful resources that can be used when deploying, using or configuring WebLogic.
+Here, we focus on _custom applications_ in the sense that we are not considering WebLogic in the context of _Oracle Fusion Middleware_ applications.
+In the latter case, the WebLogic deployment must follow specific rules and best practices as described in detail in the dedicated documentation.

 ## Content Folders